Shen-Shihao/shihaos-portfolio/final_project_ShihaoShen.md

 ## Outline
 ### Summary
 * Smoking is an unhealthy habit which is harmful to everyone.
-Please quit/ask others quit smoking.
+Please stay away from smoking.
 ### Structure:
 * State the percentage of men/women who somke daily/occasionally in the World.
 Indicates smoke is a common problem.
 * Smoking leads to different diseases. e.g. Depression, heart attack, cancer.